sodadata/docs/soda/new-documentation.md

 #### December 6, 2021

 * Added documenation for the new [audit trail]({% link soda-cloud/roles-and-rights.md %}#access-an-audit-trail) feature for Soda Cloud.
-* Added further detail about which rows Soda SQL sends to Soda Cloud as samples; see [Define a samples configuration key to send failed rows]({% link soda-sql/send-failed-rows.md %}#define-a-samples-configuration-key-to-send-failed-rows).
+* Added further detail about which rows Soda SQL sends to Soda Cloud as samples.

 #### December 2, 2021

 * Updated Quick start tutorial for Soda Cloud.
-* Added information about [using regex]({% link soda-sql/sql_metrics.md %}#using-regex-with-column-metrics) in a YAML file.
+* Added information about using regex in a YAML file.

 #### November 30, 2021

 * Added documentation about the anonymous Soda SQL usage statistics that Soda collects.
-Learn more about the [information]({% link soda-sql/global-configuration.md %}) Soda collects and how to opt out of sending statistics.
+Learn more about the information Soda collects and how to opt out of sending statistics.

 #### November 26, 2021